sindresorhus/np/readme.md

 ### Release script

 You can also add `np` to a custom script in `package.json`.
+This can be useful if you want all maintainers of a package to release the same way (Not forgetting to push Git tags, for example).
 However, you can't use `publish` as name of your script because it's an [npm defined lifecycle hook](https://docs.npmjs.com/misc/scripts).

 ```json
 {